Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/index.md

 This online course is a training and dissemination effort for the <a href="https://mmbios.pitt.edu" target="_blank">National Center for Multiscale Modeling of Biological Systems (MMBioS)</a>.
 It is supported by the National Institutes of Health (grant ID: P41 GM103712).

+We would first and foremost like to thank everyone working on MMBioS software; their work allowed this project to come about.

+We are also very grateful to Wendy Velasquez Ebanks and Ulani Qi, who provided additional work on the course during its conception.

+Module 1 was inspired by Uri Alon's research and superlative book <a href="https://www.amazon.com/Introduction-Systems-Biology-Mathematical-Computational/dp/1439837171" target="_blank"><i>An Introduction to Systems Biology</i></a>, a landmark biological textbook.

 The cover image on Module 4 was created by Keith Chambers.

-We are also very grateful to Wendy Velasquez Ebanks and Ulani Qi, who provided additional work on the course during its conception.

 ## You might also enjoy...